 I’m passionate about astronomy and amateur astronomy.
 In September 2004 I co-founded the Astronomy website, IceInSpace with my friend Terry Mohan, and since then it has grown to be the biggest and most active astronomy website in the Southern Hemisphere.
 I’ve done loads of astrophotography over the past years, including pictures of the planets and more, but lately it’s been more landscape astrophotography (nightscapes).

-As a day job, I’m an IT Product Manager for a Software Company in Sydney.
+As a day job, I’m an Senior Product Manager for a Software Company in Sydney.
 Coming from a technical background, I enjoy reading about new technology and love agile methodologies (Scrum and XP).

 Finally, I have a wonderful family with my wife Kate, and our three kids, Jacob, Eliza and Abbey.

 I’ve been interested in photography since around 2007 but only ever as an amateur.
 It wasn’t until I won the trip to the Kimberley that I started taking it a little more seriously.
 I’m still very much an amateur, but I’m certainly happy to sell prints of my work if people are inspired enough to buy them!